bakgaard/Stories/AdrexTheEngineer/Chapter3.md

 "Go on then.
 Lets see if I can get a... grip... on it." he said, putting a smirk on his face.

-*There are no end to these silly jokes*, Adrex thought to himself, as he pulled up the notebook he always carried in his satchel, along with a pen.
+*There are no end to these silly jokes*, Adrex thought to himself, as he pulled up the notebook he always carried in his satchel along with a pen.
 As he placed it on the table, he started explaining with a few drawings on an empty page;

 "Let's say you have the handle here" Adrex said, drawing a rectangle in the book.